 1. Red Light Vest ($249)

 Low-level red light (LLLT) has been shown in some studies to help with muscle and back pain.
-Martinelli is cautious: The effect is only noticeable with regular use, several times a week for 15 minutes, on exposed skin (not through clothing).
+Martinelli is cautious: Effect is only noticeable with regular use, several times a week for 15 minutes, on bare skin (not through clothing).

 2. Infrared Sauna ($995)

-"The thing that relaxed me the most," Martinelli admits.
+"The thing that relaxed me the most," admits Martinelli.
 In established studies, regular sauna use (4-7 times a week) is linked to reduced overall mortality, heart disease, and Alzheimer's.

 3. Portable Ice Bath ($1,295)

-"It gave me a huge surge of energy and focus."
-Cold exposure encourages the release of norepinephrine, calorie burning, and improved climate resilience.
+"Gave me a huge surge of energy and focus."
+Cold exposure encourages the release of norepinephrine, calorie burning, and improvement in climate resilience.
 Recent studies show benefits for heart health.

-Important: Martinelli personally stopped both of these (sauna and ice bath) due to her chronic illnesses.
+Important: Martinelli personally stopped both of these (sauna and ice) due to her chronic illnesses.
 Before starting, consulting a doctor is mandatory.

 The Secret According to Experts